oddbird/oddleventy/content/blog/2022/platform-tools.md

   - Fonts
   - Design
 summary: |
-  Ask not-just: _How well does it work_?
+  Ask not just: _How well does it work_?
   But also: _How well does it fail_?
   What happens when something goes wrong?

-  ---Jeremy Kieth
+  ---Jeremy Keith
 ---

 {% import "embed.macros.njk" as embed %}